-As of 2021, notable national College Republican organizations include:
+As of 2023, notable national College Republican organizations include:

-College Republicans United (CRU) is a national organization and oversight body for 4 state federations and 40 chapters across the United States.[10]
+College Republicans United (CRU) is a national organization and oversight body for 6 state federations and 40 chapters across the United States.[18]
 CRU is run by a Board of Directors, of which each state federation chairman elects to represent them at the committee.

-The college and university-based chapters of College Republicans operate in a dual capacity as student clubs associated with a particular campus and as members of their state federation and, if applicable, the CRNC or CRU.[8]
-Like the state federations and national committees, the campus chapters are affiliated with their local Republican Party, but are not official arms of that organization.[8]
-The chapter chairperson and leadership team are responsible for maintaining the campus club's credentials and constitution, and representing the College Republicans when dealing with university administration, other student groups, and in the surrounding community.[8]
-The campus chapter leadership team might include many members, with administrative responsibilities delegated to dormitory and Greek chapter chairpersons.
+The college and university-based chapters of College Republicans operate in a dual capacity as student clubs associated with a particular campus and as members of their state federation and, if applicable, the NFCR, CRNC, or CRU.[23]
+Like the state federations and national committees, the campus chapters are affiliated with their local Republican Party, but are not official arms of that organization.[23]
+The chapter chairperson and leadership team are responsible for maintaining the campus club's credentials and constitution, and representing the College Republicans when dealing with university administration, other student groups, and in the surrounding community.[23]
+The campus chapter leadership team might include many members, with administrative responsibilities delegated to dormitory and Greek chapter chairpersons.[citation needed]

 During election season, campus chapters are responsible for organizing and implementing the campus canvas, running mock elections, managing the local get-out-the-vote efforts.
 At other times, the campus chapters will organize issue advocacy and lobbying efforts, welcome conservative guest speakers to campus, and organize social events and other recruitment activities.